di-et/cpsc471_Project/README.md

 **REQUIREMENTS:**

-A computer networking utility is required to connect to the server. *netcat* is recommended, as connection is simple, and examples will use this
+A computer networking utility is required to connect to the server. *netcat* is recommended, as connection is simple, and following examples will use it.

 Example: